gokulmanohar/PES20-myCLUB-TOUR/docs/README.md

 ### Usage
-The `RUN.bat` is configured to locate the Python interpreter from *C:\Users\%USERNAME%\AppData\Local\Programs\Python\Python38\python.exe*.
+The `RUN.bat` is configured to locate the python interpreter from *C:\Users\%USERNAME%\AppData\Local\Programs\Python\Python38\python.exe*.
 If there is a change in the path, consider changing it.
 Also if any import error occurs please consider running,
 ```
 pip install numpy
 pip install matplotlib
 ```
 Download the entire code base from this github directory and extract it to any desired location. **Do not remove or rename a file/folder**.
 Some files/folders may be empty but do not try to remove it.
-You can download the directory without the `internal/Python` folder in it from [here](https://drive.google.com/file/d/1iIhW6aAUKF6N_R_hpbZBOYTl7qVmo702/view).
-[Only about 50KB in size] and change the python interpreter in the `RUN.bat` to one in your own PC.
-(But you may have to download the import modules)
+You can also download the directory it from [here](https://drive.google.com/file/d/1iIhW6aAUKF6N_R_hpbZBOYTl7qVmo702/view).
+[Only about 50KB in size].
+But you may have to download the import modules

 ### Screenshots
 **UI**